Written By: Chloe Wilson BSc(Hons) Physiotherapy

 CMT is the most common inherited neurological disorder and affects approximately 1 in every 2,500 people.

-Charcot-Marie-Tooth Disease was first identified in 1886 by three doctors, Jean-Marie Charcot, Pierre Marie and Howard Henry Tooth.
+Charcot-Marie-Tooth disease was first identified in 1886 by three doctors, Jean-Marie Charcot, Pierre Marie and Howard Henry Tooth, hence the name.

 CMT develops gradually, starting with symptoms of weakness and decreased sensation in the feet which can spread progressively over time up the legs, sometimes also affecting the hands and arms.
 It often results in abnormalities in the shape of the foot such as high foot arches.